jchauncey/TheDeeps/docs/ai/ai-ui.md

    - Profile button with class-specific icon
    - Class-specific styling and colors
    - Responsive design that works well on smaller screens
+   - ✅ Current floor indicator showing which floor the player is on

 8. **Character Profile Modal**
    - Accessible via 'C' hotkey or Profile button in status panel